Sharjah overview

 - Fake (or real) car problems - one person will alert the driver to a flat tyre or mechanical problem, their accomplice will snatch bags or other valuables from the car after the driver gets out to have a look.
 Possibly the problem is created by the thieves.

 - Sex in Sharjah - tourists, visitors, residents should be aware that as in the rest of the UAE, having sex with someone you are not married to is a crime.
 Sharjah is more conservative than other emirates so such activities are less likely to be ignored, and punishments might be harsher in Sharjah.
 Living together with a boyfriend or girlfriend, or sharing a hotel room, is more risky in Sharjah, and in April 2010 there were news reports of Sharjah Police launching a crackdown on catching unmarried couples living together in Sharjah.
-There have been cases of women who have been raped finding themselves locked up for the crime of sex out of wedlock after reporting the rape.
+There have been cases reported of women who have been raped finding themselves locked up for the crime of sex out of wedlock after reporting the rape.

 Economy and Industry in Sharjah